swacksoc/discord-bots-session/README.md

 TOKEN = TOKEN_FILE.read()
 ```

-To get your USER_ID right click on your name in Discord and select "copy ID", this will then allow you to paste it into your code.

 First, to prevent accidental usage, we recommend you set up a character to start all of your commands with:

 ```Python